Codit/Codit.Blog.Cache/ReadMe.md

      public Task<object> InvokeOperationAsync(object instance, object[] inputs, object state)

 The example code excludes retrieving the OrganisationId from the As4 Pull request, and creation of the return message.
-If you want to know more about As4, the Codit blog has a serie [As4 For Dummies](http://www.codit.eu/blog/2016/02/01/as4-for-dummies-part-i-introduction/)
+If you want to know more about As4, the Codit blog has a series [As4 For Dummies](http://www.codit.eu/blog/2016/02/01/as4-for-dummies-part-i-introduction/)

 **Warning**: Once you read a message, the status is set to Read and cannot be read afterwards.
 The only solution for this is copying the message to a new message.